stephanemagnan/Home-RaspberryPi-Network/README.md

 -

 The external harddrive must be mounted in OMV before use.
 I created shared folders on my external harddrive for all of my applications and containers.

 Open OMV (type IP of RP in the browser).

 Mount the NTFS partition
-- Storage> Disk> File Systems> (+)> Mount > [SELECT DRIVE PARTITION. ex: dev/sda3 NTFS XYZ GB]
+- Storage> Disk> File Systems> (+)> Mount >
+  - [SELECT DRIVE PARTITION. ex: dev/sda3 NTFS XYZ GB]

 To create new shared folders
-- Storage> Shared Folders> (+)> [ADD NAME - I use application name unless I have a reason to use something else] [SELECT FILE SYSTEM - from previous step] [RELATIVE PATH - for all apps, I created folders in var/lib/${APP NAME} to keep everything isolated]
+- Storage> Shared Folders> (+)>
+  - [ADD NAME - I use application name unless I have a reason to use something else]
+  - [SELECT FILE SYSTEM - from previous step]
+  - [RELATIVE PATH - for all apps, I created folders in var/lib/${APP NAME} to keep everything isolated]

 ## INSTALL DOCKER (OMV)
 REFS:
 -

-Set up a new shared folder [see CONFIGURE SSD IN OPENMEDIAVAULT]: "docker": var/lib/docker/
+Set up a new shared folder [see CONFIGURE SSD IN OPENMEDIAVAULT]:
+- "docker": var/lib/docker/

 ## INSTALL PORTAINER (OMV)
 REFS:
 -

-Set up a new shared folder [see CONFIGURE SSD IN OPENMEDIAVAULT]: "portainer": var/lib/portainer/
+Set up a new shared folder [see CONFIGURE SSD IN OPENMEDIAVAULT]:
+- "portainer": var/lib/portainer/

+To access PORTAINER, type the IP address of the RP + port for the service in the browser on a separate computer (for example http://10.0.0.10:9000).

 ## INSTALL HEIMDALL (PORTAINER)
 REFS:
 - https://hub.docker.com/r/linuxserver/heimdall

-Set up a new shared folder [see CONFIGURE SSD IN OPENMEDIAVAULT]: "heimdall": var/lib/heimdall/
+Set up a new shared folder [see CONFIGURE SSD IN OPENMEDIAVAULT]:
+- "heimdall": var/lib/heimdall/

+To access HEIMDALL, type the IP address of the RP + port for the service in the browser on a separate computer (for example http://10.0.0.10:6941).

+To add a new service to HEIMDALL:
+-

 ## INSTALL SPEEDTEST TRACKER (PORTAINER)
 REFS:
 - https://github.com/henrywhitaker3/Speedtest-Tracker

-Set up a new shared folder [see CONFIGURE SSD IN OPENMEDIAVAULT]: "speedtesttracker": var/lib/speedtesttracker/
+Set up a new shared folder [see CONFIGURE SSD IN OPENMEDIAVAULT]:
+- "speedtesttracker": var/lib/speedtesttracker/

+To access SPEEDTEST TRACKER, type the IP address of the RP + port for the service in the browser on a separate computer (for example http://10.0.0.10:8080).

 ## INSTALL PI-HOLE (PORTAINER)
 REFS:
 -

-Set up a new shared folder [see CONFIGURE SSD IN OPENMEDIAVAULT]: var/lib// Set up a new shared folder [see CONFIGURE SSD IN OPENMEDIAVAULT]: var/lib//
+Set up a new shared folder [see CONFIGURE SSD IN OPENMEDIAVAULT]:
+- var/lib//
+- var/lib//

+To access PI-HOLE, type the IP address of the RP + port for the service in the browser on a separate computer (for example 10.0.0.10:).

 ## INSTALL UNBOUND (PORTAINER)
 REFS: